knighttower/adaptive.js/README.md

 **Tailored Designs with Custom CSS Queries:**

-Why be confined to standard design parameters?
-Adaptive.js offers an API to craft custom CSS queries.
+While Adaptive.js has a preset breakdown for media queries, it also offers an API to craft custom CSS queries.
 This means designs that are not just responsive but truly bespoke, tailored to the unique requirements of each project.

 **Efficient, Clean, and Adaptable Code:**